-The term civil litigation is a specialised legal term used to differentiate between criminal and non-criminal.
+The term civil litigation is a specialised legal term used to differentiate between criminal and non-criminal court proceedings.
 In short, any type of litigation that is not criminal litigation can loosely fall into the heading of civil litigation.

-Within civil litigation, there is of course a plethora of other specialties, and civil disputes can be resolved by a number of means.
+Within civil litigation, there is a plethora of other specialties, and civil disputes can be resolved by a number of means.
 These include:

 Filing proceedings in the Disputes Tribunal.

-This is a Tribunal operated under the Ministry of Justice, with limited jurisdiction to hear certain types of disputes up to $15,000, or with consent $20,000.
+This is a Tribunal operated under the Ministry of Justice, with limited jurisdiction to hear certain types of disputes up to $35,000.
 In the Disputes Tribunal, lawyers are not allowed to attend, and there are very limited rights of appeal.

 Mediation and arbitration